shapeshifter/shapeshifter-specification/docs/general-description/contract-phase.md

 The common reference can be operated in two modes: open mode and closed mode.
 If operating in open mode, the CRO will accept updates from any USEF-compliant participants.
 In closed mode, participants will need to be pre-configured in order for updates to be accepted.

+[^3]:
+    Another option is to treat the common reference as open data, therefore implying that everyone can access it.
+    Although the open data model can ease the implementation of the common reference, the acceptance of such a model by prosumers is highly dependent on the culture in the geographical area in which the model is used.